The Definitive Guide 2022

 This would make you uncomfortable, wouldn’t it?

-Believe it or not, many business owners fly by the seat of their pants trying random tactic after random tactic until something works.
+Believe it or not, many business owners fly by the seat of their pants trying one random tactic after random tactic until something works.

 You’re here because you know that guessing and “faking it until you make it” only works for so long.
 Real success happens when there are processes, trends, and concrete numbers that act as your compass.

-That’s the power of data.
+That’s the power of ecommerce Analytics and the data it supplies.

 We rely on it to have safe flights, to have successful launches, to build great business.